2023

 Students have regular small practice application group (PAG) sessions with experienced Family and Systemic Psychotherapists to consolidate and apply course learning to their agency setting and role.

-All inputs are provided by experienced Family and Systemic Psychotherapists with a wealth of practice experience in different contexts.
-This course has an experiential component with students expected to consider their own lived experiences and develop reflective practice skills.
+All inputs are facilitated by experienced Family and Systemic Psychotherapists with a wealth of practice experience in different contexts.
+This course has an experiential component with students invited to consider their own lived experiences and develop reflective practice skills.

 All course materials area available on Canvas.